joseppinto/joseppinto.github.io/_pages/education.md

 permalink: /education/
 ---

+Currently, I'm in the third year of [Integrated Master's Degree in Computer Engineering](http://miei.di.uminho.pt/) at University of Minho.

 These are the insitutions I attended ever since elementary school.
 Also, most of my projects at university can be found at my [GitHub page](https://github.com/62random).

 - University - [Universidade do Minho](https://www.uminho.pt/), 2016 - 2021